webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Charge.md

 ---
 aliases:
 - Charge
 tags:
-type:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 1 Intellect
+- Ability/Categories/Meta
 ---

-# Charge
+## Charge

-**Points**: 1+ Intellect Points
+>1  Intellect
-**Type**: Action

 You can charge an artifact or other device (except a cypher) so that it can be used once.
 The cost is 1 Intellect point plus 1 point per level of the device.
+Action.